TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: TRUST-UP Framework Design

-In this section, we present the design of the CSRL algorithm to solve Problem~\ref{problem}.
+In this section, we present the design of the TRUST-UP algorithm to solve Problem~\ref{problem}.
+Figure~\ref{fig:liuchengtu} illustrates the overall architecture of our framework, which integrates model-free RL with CBF-based safety filtering to ensure human-aware safety boundaries.
 The proposed approach begins by transforming the original system into an augmented system, reformulating the input-constrained problem into an output-constrained problem.
 To ensure forward invariance of the safety sets $\C_u$, $\C_c$, and $\C_s$ for the pursuers, an adaptive CBF-based safety filter is developed, providing robustness against external disturbances.
-Finally, the CBF-based safety filter is integrated with a model-free RL policy into the CSRL algorithm.
-We demonstrate that the CSRL algorithm guarantees feasibility and ensures sensing safety, collision avoidance, and compliance with input constraints for all pursuit agents.
+Finally, the CBF-based safety filter is integrated with a model-free RL policy into the TRUST-UP algorithm.
+We demonstrate that the TRUST-UP algorithm guarantees feasibility and ensures sensing safety, collision avoidance, and compliance with input constraints for all pursuit UAVs.